 - Hazy Diamond – “Very Strong” fluorescence might create a cloudy or hazy look in diamonds.
 Avoid buying such kind of diamond.
 It makes the stone look slightly foggy or milky.

 Quick Tip – How to tell if diamonds are real or fake?

 My Personal views about diamond fluorescence

-I personally like a fluorescent diamond.
+I like fluorescent diamonds.
 It is kind of extra cool “glowing in the black light” feature you get with diamond.
-I always advise consulting experts, gemologist or gem labs before making any purchase.
-Especially when you set your mind to buy “very strong/strong” fluorescent diamond.
+I always advise consulting experts, gemologists, or gem labs before making any purchase, especially when you set your mind to buy a “very strong/strong” fluorescent diamond.

 In the end, fluorescence is moreover to individual tastes and not good or bad.

 Make your decision wisely.

 My recommendation for buying a fluorescent diamond online – Once you make up your mind for purchasing a fluorescent diamond, Now the question?
 Where to buy a fluorescent diamond online?

 If you are looking for a diamond with fluorescence, I would recommend you check the James Allen website.
 They got some great options under the fluorescent diamonds category.